Alain Boghossian: International career

 Boghossian turned down offers to play for the Armenia national football team.

 He became an international player for France in 1997, and won the 1998 World Cup with France.
 He replaced Christian Karembeu in the final against Brazil during the second half.
 The day before the Euro 2000 started, Boghossian was injured and was forced to miss it.
 He also appeared at the 2002 World Cup, and in total made 26 international appearances, scoring 2 goals.

 Style of play

 Boghossian was known for his exceptional stamina as a midfielder.

 Managerial career

 In July 2008, the French Football Federation appointed Boghossian the assistant coach of the France national team to support head coach Raymond Domenech in the UEFA Euro 2008 qualification matches.
 He remained in the position when Laurent Blanc became the new manager of the French team.

-After the UEFA Euro 2012 and the appointment of Didier Deschamps as manager, Boghossian was not renewed his position as assistant coach.
+After the UEFA Euro 2012 and the appointment of Didier Deschamps as manager, Boghossian was not renewed in his position as assistant coach.
 Fitness trainer Philippe Lambert and doctor Fabrice Bryant also left the staff.

 Boghossian is part of the national technical directors of the French Football Federation.
 He was awarded valedictorian upon getting his DEPF (high professional trainer).